 What Happens During a Routine Dental Exam?

 During a routine cleaning, the dental hygienist will check your records to see if you are due for x-rays.
 If so, they’ll quickly set up the machine and the hygienist will take two or four scans of the upper and lower sides of your right and left side of your mouth.
 This only takes a few minutes.
 Following x-rays, they will clean your teeth and remove plaque from between your teeth and near your gums.
 Special tools are used to clean and polish your teeth, and then the dentist will come in and check for weak spots in the teeth, your jaw alignment and bite pattern.
-Assuming all looks good, we can often have you back out the door in about 20 minutes!

 How do I Find a New Dentist?